ckoutavas/SocialMediaAnalytics/README.md

 You can create a `pandas.DataFrame` from the above dict by doing something like:
 ```
 ig_dfs = {list(data.keys())[0]: pd.DataFrame(data[list(data.keys())[0]]['data']) for data in ig}
+# access each Instagram page's DataFrame by calling the name of the page
 print(ig_dfs['Instagram Page Name'])
 ```